lukso-network/docs/docs/networks/l16-testnet/start-node.md

  lukso -v
  ```

- The output has to be v.0.4.0 or higher
+ The output has to be v.0.4.0 or higher.

  ## Initialize the network